irisona/iris-android-challenge/README.md

 ## Iris Android Home Assignment

 Develop a media viewer Android application that displays media items.\
+The media consists of thumbnails from Swedish cities, and each city has a few associated videos, accessible via URLs.\
 The app should allow the user to navigate through media items using swipe gestures.

 ### Formal requirements: